melonpocky/Pictogram-Part-2/README.md

 The following **additional** features are implemented:

-- [ ] List anything else that you can get done to improve the app functionality!
+- [x] List anything else that you can get done to improve the app functionality!
+- Created a separate activity for sign up to make it more similar to Instagram's sign up page
+- Added a logout button on the navigation bar

 ## Video Walkthrough